Koo Wee Rup

 Koo Wee Rup has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project expected to influence the region: Costco Pakenham Warehouse.
-Other notable projects include Clyde Rail Extension, City of Casey Capital Works Program 2025/26, and South East Melbourne Recycled Water Supply Infrastructure Upgrades.
-The following list highlights those most pertinent.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified one major project likely impacting the region: Costco Pakenham Warehouse, Clyde Rail Extension, City of Casey Capital Works Program 2025/26, and South East Melbourne Recycled Water Supply Infrastructure Upgrades are key initiatives, with the following projects being most relevant.

 Professional plan users can use the search below to filter and access additional projects.